-The benefits of a nesting arrangement.
+Benefits of a nesting arrangement

-The disadvantages of a nesting arrangement
+Disadvantages of a nesting arrangement

+It can also be more difficult for the parents.
 Although nesting maintains stability for the children, it places a much larger burden on the parents to be constantly moving between two homes.
 This type of constant change can be emotionally difficult for adults as well as children.

 Is nesting right for you?